vosechu/vosechu.github.io/exercises/week4.md

 * To understand AJAX
 * To grasp a little bit of jQuery and how it uses CSS selectors
 * To make reasonable Object Oriented Javascript

+### Notes
+* We're going to try to ignore most of jQuery and just use its AJAX components.
+We'll cover more jQuery next week.

 ### Important Threshold Concepts
 * Function Callbacks